haskell/cabal/Cabal/doc/nix-local-build.markdown

    the `packages`, `optional-packages` or `extra-packages` field of a project.
-Usually, these refer to packages whose source code lives directly in a folder in your project (although, you can list an arbitrary Hackage packages in `extra-packages` to force it to be treated as local).
+Usually, these refer to packages whose source code lives directly in a folder in your project (although, you can list an arbitrary Hackage package in `extra-packages` to force it to be treated as local).

    Local packages, as well as the external packages (below) which depend